syl20bnr/spacemacs-elpa-mirror/melpa/aggressive-fill-paragraph-readme.txt

-An emacs minor-mode for keeping paragraphs filled in both comments and prose.
+An Emacs minor-mode for keeping paragraphs filled in both comments and prose.